membase/ns_server/deps/menelaus/doc/API/index.markdown

 ---
 # caching kvstore APIs

-Version 20091202
+Version 20100224

-This document specifies request and response for both the Management Console (management channel) and the KVStore itself (data channel) when talking to a caching kvstore (a.k.a.
-NorthScale Enterprise Storage).
+This document specifies request and response for both the Management Console (management channel) and the cache itself (data channel) when talking to a cache.

 Note, *Reveal* referred to in this document is code for 1.0.